Sarah Millar, PhD

 DIRECTOR, BLACK FAMILY STEM CELL INSTITUTE

-SENIOR ASSOCIATE DEAN FOR BASIC RESEARCH
+DEAN FOR BASIC SCIENCE

 PROFESSOR | Cell, Developmental & Regenerative Biology